w3f/polkadot-wiki/docs/general/staking-dashboard.md

 :::info The dashboard is a Web3 dApp

-The dashboard is a decentralized application (dApp), meaning that under the hood there are no centralized servers but a network of nodes storing information about the Polkadot blockchain and validating transactions, including everything you decide to do on the dashboard.
-To login into the dashboard you do not need emails and passwords but just your public address.
+The dashboard is a decentralized application (dApp), meaning that under the hood, there are no centralized servers but a network of nodes storing information about the Polkadot blockchain and validating transactions, including everything you decide to do on the dashboard.
+To login into the dashboard, you do not need emails and passwords but just your public address.
 From now on, you are in charge of your data and will need to authorize anything you want to do.
 Welcome to Web3!

 :::